|History: 25 Years CD||Ortofon, Garrard, Decca, Tannoy||The Sound of Tubes and Transistors|

 2. Transient and harmony

 harmony, phase, wide range, transient response and amplitude are all

 related and depend on each other, one can say that harmony is the first

 important aim to be realized.
-You can find an extremely harmonious
+You can find an extremely harmonious configuration

-on your arms stand up and could move you to tears just because of the impact the
+made the hairs on your arms stand up and could move you to tears so

-harmonious sound had, yet the system was behind in many other aspects.
+system was behind in many other aspects.

 depends on the correct phase of the entire system.

-Transient response also depends on the bandwidth of the system.
+response depends on the bandwidth of the system.
 That is why in the

 golden days of analog quality phono stages boasted on a bandwidth of

 400.000 Hz. instead of the limited 40 or 50 kHz.
 The drawback of most

 of those devices was that they picked up signals form radio stations

 (you could hear Radio Moscow via your cartridge) and transmitters for

 3. Best loading

 are going to reinvent the loudspeaker as it were - if you have not already

 done that earlier by building a passive speaker system.